Local mail issues,

 Combined issue, overprint

-This combined issue also exists inperforate with overprints in red in the sheet margin, 'HONG KONG '94 STAMP EXHIBITION' at left, Chinese characters at right.
+This combined issue also exists imperforate with overprints in red in the sheet margin, 'HONG KONG '94 STAMP EXHIBITION' at left, Chinese characters at right.

 Persistent rumour has that a stamp dealer is heavily involved in these two combined issues.